aleph-im/aleph-client/docs/content/account.rst

 Accounts
 ========

-To send data to the aleph.im network, you need to have an account.
+To send data to the Aleph Cloud network, you need to have an account.
 This account can be made using any of the supported providers.

 Common